ilyaperepelitsa/CV/README.md

 stuff.
 Please take your own risk on what PDFs are evil and what you download.

 ### kaggle
-Most recently I've only had a chance of playing
+Most recently I've only had a chance of playing with sk
 * Python graphs - I started putting together some boilerplate for graphs.
 Initiated a boxplot graph function that accepts arguments to determine how to order boxes - some usual i.e. by median, mean and some more interesting - by